qiuxiafei/zk-web/README.md

 # zk-web

 zk-web is a Web UI of [Zookeeper](http://zookeeper.apache.org), just making it easier to use.
 Sometimes I really get tired of the command line. zk-web is written in [clojure](http://clojure.org) with [noir](http://webnoir.org) and [boostrap](http://twitter.github.com/bootstrap/).
-Current there're only less than 200 lines clojure code at all.
-Clojure is really simple and elegent!
+Currently there're just less than 200 lines clojure code at all.
+Clojure is really so simple and so elegent!

 ## Usage

-To use zk-web, you need leinengine and git currentlly.
+To use zk-web, you need [leiningen](https://github.com/technomancy/leiningen) and git currentlly.
 (And I'll make a stand-alone package later).
 Run the following command:

 ```bash